Lump sum and death benefit allowance (LSDBA)

 Calculating the factor

-- Before 6 April 2024, the uplift for any enhancements was calculated by dividing the extra benefits (e.g. pension credit) by the LTA.
-If the individual had any of the fixed protections or individual protections in place at that time, their protected LTA replaced the standard LTA in the calculation.
+The uplift for any enhancements is calculated by dividing the extra benefits (e.g. pension credit) by the standard LTA for the tax year in which they were acquired.
+If the individual had any of the fixed protections or individual protections in place at that time, their protected LTA replaces the standard LTA in the calculation.

 The factor is rounded up to two decimal places.